10 Most common Cybersecurity attacks

 #1 Malware: A program that is inserted into a system, usually covertly, with the intent of compromising the confidentiality, integrity, or availability of the victim’s data, applications, or operating system or of otherwise annoying or disrupting the victim.
 Malware refers to various forms of harmful software, such as viruses and ransomware.
 Once the malware is on your device, then it will be able to send all confidential data that you have silently, stores your keystrokes and take control of your machine:

-#2 A very common malware is Shamoon virus: This virus was discovered around on 2012 and was made to attack 32-bit NT kernel versions of Microsoft Windows.
+#2 A very common malware is Shamoon virus: This virus was discovered around 2012 and was made to attack 32-bit NT kernel versions of Microsoft Windows.

-Once Shamoon virus is installed on a system and this system becomes infected, the virus assembles the files the attacker needs from it and sends it back to the attacker.
+Once the Shamoon virus is installed on a system and this system becomes infected, the virus assembles the files the attacker needs from it and sends it back to the attacker.
 Once this process is done, all infected files are deleted, and the master boot record of the infected system got over-written, making it unable to be used.

 #3 Phishing: Tricking individuals into disclosing sensitive personal information through deceptive computer-based means.

 In a phishing attack, you might receive an email that looks legitimate and is coming from someone you know and trust.
 The email will prompt you to click on a link and then it will take you to a website that looks familiar to you.
-Then you will be entering your credentials, which might be your work email and password, credit cards detail or you Social Security Number.
+Then you will be entering your credentials, which might be your work email and password, credit card detail or your Social Security Number.
 This website will be nothing but a trap that captures your credentials.

 #4 DoS: The prevention of authorized access to resources or the delaying of time-critical operations.
 (Time-critical may be milliseconds or it may be hours, depending upon the service provided.)